Hoosiers poster

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This shows the protagonist's commitment to Jimmy Chitwood agrees to play basketball again, but only if Coach Dale stays.
 This saves Norman's job and commits the team to the journey together.
 The town must now accept him., moving from reaction to action.

 At 57 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Hickory wins their way into the regional tournament.
+Notably, this crucial beat Hickory wins their way into the regional tournament.
 This false victory raises stakes - they're no longer just a small-town team, they're legitimate contenders.
 But the pressure intensifies and Norman's past begins to surface., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 83 minutes (73% through) represents the emotional nadir.
 Here, Shooter collapses during a game, drunk and broken.
 Norman must remove his assistant coach and friend, who is taken away to rehabilitation.
-The team's heart is torn out, and Norman faces his failure to save someone he cared about., indicates the protagonist at their lowest point.
+The team's heart is torn out, and Norman faces his failure to save someone he cared about., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 91 minutes initiates the final act resolution at 79% of the runtime.
 Shooter, from his hospital bed, tells Norman the team's plays and strategy for the championship game.
 Norman realizes he hasn't failed - he's built something bigger than basketball.
 The team unites for one final game., demonstrating the transformation achieved throughout the journey.